OpenInterpreter/open-interpreter/docs/CONTRIBUTING.md

 ## Philosophy

-This is a minimalist, **tighly scoped** project that places a premium on simplicity.
+This is a minimalist, **tightly scoped** project that places a premium on simplicity.
 We're skeptical of new extensions, integrations, and extra features.
 We would rather not extend the system if it adds nonessential complexity.

 # Contribution Guidelines